Digital Nomad Life in Contadora Island, Panama

 What residency documents or visas did I need if I will be in Contadora Island for a while?

 "If you are planning to stay in Contadora Island for an extended period, you will need a valid passport that is good for at least six months beyond the date of your arrival.
 If you are a citizen of the United States, Canada, or most European countries, you can enter Panama as a tourist without a visa and stay for up to 180 days.
 If you plan to stay longer than 180 days, you will need to apply for a residency visa.
 There are several types of residency visas in Panama, including the Pensionado (retiree) visa, the Friendly Nations visa, and the Professional Residence Permit, among others.
 The type of visa you need will depend on your circumstances and intentions while in Panama.
 In addition to your passport and visa, you may also need to provide proof of financial solvency, a clean criminal record, and a health certificate.
 It's also important to note that Panama has a "stay out" rule, which means that after your 180-day tourist stay, you must leave the country for at least 30 days before you can return as a tourist.
-Please note that immigration laws can change, so it's always a good idea to check with the nearest Panamanian embassy or consulate for the most current information," said one expat who made the move to Contadora Island.
+Please note that immigration laws can change, so it's always a good idea to check with the nearest Panamanian embassy or consulate for the most current information," said one person in Contadora Island.

 Connect